-The structure and aesthetics in Lighthouse borrow almost directly from Myst and its sequel Riven (which, bizarrely, wasn’t even released at the time).
-Players roam around a big non-linear world, free to solve the interwoven puzzles at their own pace while working towards some of the game’s larger goals.
+The structure and aesthetics in Lighthouse borrow almost directly from Myst and its sequel Riven (which, bizarrely, was not yet released at the time).
+Players roam around a big open-ended world, free to solve the interwoven puzzles at their own pace while working towards some of the game’s larger goals.
 There’s a few major tasks to accomplish, including constructing a vacuum weapon and defeating the nefarious Birdman (more on him later).
-Every zone somehow links to another one through teleporter, submarine, flying machine, etc., and discovering their interconnectedness can be fun, if unnecessary.
+Every zone somehow links to another one through teleporter, submarine, flying machine, etc., and discovering their interconnectedness is one of Lighthouse‘s strongest hooks.
 The central hub area includes its own challenge, a multi-layered puzzle cube that can be solved in stages over the course of the game.
 It’s highly logical and probably the best puzzle the game has.

-Of course, almost habitually, Sierra throws in a few maddening inventory puzzles too.
-One might suspect that the “toy soldier + stuffed bird = cuckoo clock” formula had given way to the logic puzzle at this point in the adventure genre’s lifetime, yet that exact combination pops up within the first hour of the game.
-Accompanying these on the Adventure Game Flaw Parade are ultra-sensitive hotspots, which can become especially annoying in wide-open areas or when trying to find a single specific wire on a table among dozens.
-These are unfortunate, but what can you do?
-It’s Sierra.
+Of course, almost habitually, Sierra throws in a few frustrating inventory puzzles too.
+One might suspect that the “toy soldier + stuffed bird = cuckoo clock” formula had fallen out of favor by this stage of the adventure genre’s history, yet that exact combination pops up within the first hour of the game.
+The game also includes ultra-sensitive interactivity hotspots, which can become especially annoying in wide-open areas or when trying to find a single specific wire on a table among dozens.
+These are unfortunate and come as a package with Sierra’s design sense.

-So thank goodness Sierra’s knack for style and presentation also comes through.
-Make no mistake: Lighthouse is genuinely unnerving.
-Lights flicker in hallways, and creepy ambient piano plays over some of the dimly lit machinery.
+So thank goodness the company’s knack for style and presentation also comes through.
+Make no mistake: Lighthouse is genuinely unnerving and captivating.
+Darkness lingers over hallways, and creepy ambient piano plays over dimly lit machinery.
+Beaches and island temples rest right on the line between familiar and alien, just as Dr. Krick might have found them.
 The intensely detailed environments still hold up, in part from the dramatic lighting and eye-popping color choices.
 At worst, they look simplistic but are stylistically sound, impressive given the limited technology and rapid aging such games are susceptible too.
 Sierra even works around the small viewing window, using the dead space for picture-in-picture screens and inventory.
-There’s naturally room to nitpick, especially over the rubbery humanoid models, clunky animation, and much of the Lifetime movie-quality music, but it tends to be a charmer.
+There’s naturally room to nitpick, especially over the rubbery humanoid models, clunky animation, and some Lifetime movie-quality soundtrack choices, but it tends to be a charmer.

-Complaints aside, Lighthouse does two rather neat variations on the first-person adventure mold.
+Complaints aside, Lighthouse makes two rather neat variations on the first-person adventure mold.